ottopaulsen/node-red-contrib-power-saver/docs/nodes/ps-strategy-lowest-price.md

 :::

 ::: warning Max price
-Use this to set a maximum price for hours to be on.
+Use this to set a maximum price for periods to be on.
 Leave this blank if you don't understand how it works.!
-If this is set, the number of hours on may be less then configured for `Hours on`.
+If this is set, the number of minutes on may be less then configured for `Minutes on`.

-If `Consecutive on period` is off (not checked), hours will be turned on only if the price is below or equal to `Max price`.
+If `Consecutive on period` is off (not checked), periods will be turned on only if the price is below or equal to `Max price`.

-If `Consecutive on period` is on (checked), hours will be turned on only if the average price for the whole period is below or equal to `Max price`.
-If the average price for the hours that are supposed to be turned on is higher then `Max price`, then **all hours** will be off.
+If `Consecutive on period` is on (checked), the period will be turned on only if the average price for the whole period is below or equal to `Max price`.
+If the average price for the period that is supposed to be turned on is higher then `Max price`, then **the whole period** will be off.
 This is to make sure that if the switch (or whatever you have connected) is turned on, it is turned on the whole period.

 If you leave `Max price` blank, it has no effect.
 :::